devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 ### 3. Pre-deployment stage

-Sometimes you encounter a requirement where you have to Configure actions like DB migration, which you want to run before the deployment.
-Then the `Pre-deployment Stage` comes into the picture in such scenarios.
+Sometime one has a requirement where certain actions like DB migration are to be executed before deployment, `Pre-deployment stage` should be used to configure these actions.

 Pre-deployment stages can be configured to be executed automatically or manually.